Eyadfezex/my-notes/React/Hooks/Hooks.md

 - `useMemo` lets you cache the result of an expensive calculation.
 - `useCallback` lets you cache a function definition before passing it down to an optimized component.

+## Resource Hooks

+- Resources can be accessed by a component without having them as part of their state.
+For example, a component can read a message from a Promise or read styling information from a context.

+- `use` lets you read the value of a resource like a Promise or context.